Filter

 The result is a similar setup to a married put or married call, where you are protecting your risk on 100 shares of stock by purchasing an OTM protective put or call against the shares, but the huge benefit with the ZEBRA is that you’re not paying any extrinsic value to do so:

-We have an embedded stop loss below 445 over the course of the trade since the most we can lose on this trade is the debit paid.
-We pay zero extrinsic value for this stop loss with the ZEBRA if we ensure that our short option offsets the extrinsic value cost of the two long options completely as you see here with EXT being 2.
+We have an embedded stop loss below the 526 call for the duration of the trade since the most we can lose on this trade is the debit paid.
+We pay zero extrinsic value for this stop loss with the ZEBRA if we ensure that our short option offsets the extrinsic value cost of the two long options completely as you see here with EXT being a collection of 22 cents.

 With this trade, we realize all of the upside of 100 shares of stock, and we avoid disaster if the market were to meltdown.